MorningFrog/urdf-visualizer/README.md

 - Rotate perspective: Hold down the left mouse button and drag in the blank space
 - Moving perspective: Hold down the right mouse button and drag
 - Rotate/Move Joint: Hold down the left mouse button and drag on the link directly connected to the joint
-- Measure distance/angle/area: Click the button on one of the three buttons in the upper right corner to start measuring
+- Measure coordinates/distance/angle/area: Click the button on one of the four buttons in the upper right corner to start measuring

 ![measure](media/images/measure.gif)